 |Set Increment Size||Vector defines the increment size||ArrayList does not define the increment size|

-Finally to conclude Java vector vs ArrayList both are having advantages and disadvantages.
+Java vector vs ArrayList both is having advantages and disadvantages.
 Both are very successful in the market.
-ArrayList is the recent once if we compare with Vector.
+ArrayList is the recent once if we compare it with Vector.
 ArrayList is preferred if you do not need synchronization.
-When using Vector or ArrayList always try to initialize the largest capacity that your program will need, because expanding the array is costly.
-I
+When using Vector or ArrayList, always try to initialize the largest capacity that your program will need because expanding the array is costly.

-I finally conclude by saying that always prefers to use ArrayList.
+I finally conclude by saying that I always prefer to use ArrayList.
 Why because ArrayList performs faster and better when compared to Vector.

-This has been a guide to Differences Between Java Vector vs ArrayList, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
+This is a guide to Java Vector vs ArrayList.Here we also discuss their meaning head-to-head Comparison, key differences, along with infographics and comparison table.
 You may also look at the following articles to learn more –